mbcrump/mbcrump-blog/_posts/2018-02-26-azure-tips-and-tricks98.md

 **Block #1** is all about pulling in the POST data and checking to see if an email address is being sent.
 If it is, then it will send a summary of what fields are missing.

 **Block #2** tries to save the input via the Azure Table Storage account that we created and if it saves successfully, then returns to the client everything went fine.
 Otherwise, output to the client what the problem was.
-Keep in mind, that we'll be using **ConfigurationManager** later, once we deploy the site.
+Keep in mind, that I'm using **ConfigurationManager** and you can hardcode this value if you please.

 Hit the Run button in Visual Studio and you'll see the following: